woodser/monero-ts/README.md

 This project is a JavaScript library for using Monero in Node.js or the browser via RPC and native WebAssembly bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).

 - Supports RPC clients of monero-daemon-rpc and monero-wallet-rpc.
-- Supports fully client-side wallets using native WebAssembly bindings to Monero Core.
+- Supports fully client-side wallets using native WebAssembly bindings to [monero-project/monero](https://github.com/monero-project/monero).
 - Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
 - [Query wallet transactions, transfers, and outputs](docs/developer_guide/query_data_model.md) by their many attributes.
 - Fetch and process binary data from the daemon (e.g. raw blocks).